HUNGER AND HOMELESSNESS

 Hunger Facts

-- Almost 12 million children are unsure of when they will have their next meal.
+• About 13 million American children are unsure of when they will have their next meal.

-- In 1980, there were about 2 dozen food banks in the United States.
-Today, there are about 400.
+• In 1980, there were about 2 dozen food banks in the United States.
+Today, there are more than 400.

 causes

-- Poverty - In 2020 over 37 million people lived in poverty.
-According to Feeding America, 72% of the households served by its affiliated food banks live at or below 100% of the federal poverty line.
-While unemployment is certainly a significant factor, nearly 60 percent of food-insecure U.S. households have at least one working family member.
-72% of the households the Feeding America network serves live at or below the federal poverty level with a median annual household income of $9,175.
+• Poverty - According to Feeding America, 72% of the households served by its affiliated food banks live at or below 100% of the federal poverty line.
+While unemployment is certainly a significant factor, 54% of the households Feeding America serves had at least 1 person employed in the past year.

-- Income Inequality - An estimated 40 percent of the total U.S. population (140 million people) are either poor or low-income.
-By almost any measure, income inequality has increased exponentially over the past 30+ years.
+• Income Inequality - By almost any measure, income inequality has increased exponentially over the past 30+ years.
 Since 1980, most of the growth in wages has been concentrated among top earners, while wages for the average worker have stagnated.

-- Food Deserts - Food Deserts are areas or neighborhoods where residents do not have access to a grocery store that provides the wholesome and nutritious foods that are necessary for a healthy diet.
+• Food Deserts - Food Deserts are areas or neighborhoods where residents do not have access to a grocery store that provides the wholesome and nutritious foods necessary for a healthy diet.

 ABOUT HOMELESSNESS

-According to the National Alliance to End Homelessness, over 580,000 people experience homelessness on any given night in the United States,
+According to the U.S. Department of Housing and Urban Development, over 582,000 people experience homelessness on any given night in the United States.

 Homelessness Facts